WELCOME TO RECEPTION

 |RECEPTION W||RECEPTION C|

-This term we are going to be learning about 'Traditional Tales'.
-During our literacy sessions, we will be reading a number of familiar books to help develop our literacy skills.
-We will be reading Goldilocks and The Three Bears, Little Red Riding Hood and The Three Little Pigs.
-For the last couple of weeks of term, our learning environment will be focused on Christmas.
+This term we are going to be learning about 'Growing and life-cycles'.
+During our literacy sessions, we will be reading a number of books to help develop our literacy skills - understanding and writing sentences.
+We will be reading Titch, Growing Frogs and The Very Hungry Caterpillar.

 Please continue to help your child to be independent by ensuring they can get changed, feed and toilet themselves.
 Each child will need a bag of spare clothes and their PE kits on their peg, to be kept in school.
 They will be sent home half termly to be washed.

 Please label all their clothes with their name.

 All children will need a water bottle to be kept in school, especially in the upcoming summer months.

 Reading - Please can you read with your child for at least 5 minutes a day and write in their reading diary weekly.